leossoaress/Streaming/README.md

 # STREAMING 4K

 This code is a project to Digital Video Applications Laboratory - LAVID.
-The purpose of this code is create a 4K streamer using a camera of Point Grey.
+The purpose of this code is create a 4K streamer using a camera from Point Grey.

 ## Getting Started